“Here is your Ice Cream”. Boy, I loved hearing those words as a kid after completing a task assigned by my parents.

 Do not underestimate the power of self-rewarding.
 I had a habit of working all the time, exhausting myself only and dragging myself to bed only to return to the same routine the next day.

 Over time, such an effort can turn hard to sustain if the result shows no sign of arriving.
-So do not forget to reward yourself.
+So do not forget to reward yourself for working hard.

 Rewarding is an age-old mechanism of getting things done.
 You have seen that applied by leaders on people.